 In this course, students learn about air conditioning and refrigeration applications as applied to commercial systems.
 This course provides the student with refrigerant recovery, evacuation, and charging practices in compliance with current Environmental Protection Agency (EPA) laws and regulations.
 Students will practice refrigerant recovery procedures prior to taking the EPA certification.
-4.0 Credits

-Comfort and Psychometrics
+RHVS 141 Comfort and Psychometrics

 This course will examine air and its properties, characteristics, and measurements as they apply to human comfort.
-Students conduct heat load calculations using Right-J software, determine residential comfort system requirements, and adjust temperature controls, humidity, and distribution of air and air mixtures.
+Additionally, students will investigate control of temperature, humidity and distribution of air and air mixtures.
+4.0 Credits